 SMBC Nikko Securities America, Inc. (the Company) is registered as a broker dealer under the Securities Exchange Act of 1934, is a member of the Financial Industry Regulatory Authority (FINRA) and is also registered with the Municipal Securities Rulemaking Board.
-Effective November 15, 2022, the Company has been approved to be a member of Board of Trade of the City of Chicago, Inc. (CBOT).
 The Company was incorporated on August 8, 1990 and commenced operations in December 1991.
 The Company is exempt from the Securities and Exchange Commission (SEC) Rule 15c3-3 pursuant to provisions (k)(2)(i) and (k)(2)(ii) of such rule and has other business activities contemplated by Footnote 74 of the SEC Release No. 34-70073 adopting amendments to 17 C.F.R. § 240.17a-5.
+The Company is also a member of Board of Trade of the City of Chicago, Inc. (CBOT) and has recently been approved to be a member of the National Futures Association (NFA) and registered as an introducing broker with the Commodity Futures Trading Commission (CFTC).

 The Company provides underwriting services of debt and equity securities and provides services to assist in the sale of securities underwritten by other entities.
-The Company enters into repurchase and reverse repurchase agreements, engages in trading of U.S. government securities, corporate debt securities, and asset-backed securities.
+The Company enters into resale and repurchase agreements, engages in trading of U.S. government securities, corporate debt securities, and asset-backed securities.
 The Company also provides buy-back services to corporate clients for the purchase of clients' own stocks, and acts as selling agent by selling Japanese Domestic Equity Offerings to clients.
 The Company also acts as an originator, placement, and administrative agent in connection with the origination and servicing of asset-backed, secured lending, and asset purchase transactions on behalf of an affiliate.
 The Company's business lines also include brokerage services for certain debt and equity products, distribution of globally branded research reports, and merger and acquisition advisory services.
 The primary targets for these services are corporate issuers, and sophisticated institutional investors such as asset management companies, investment trusts, hedge funds, and trust banks.

 The Company is an indirect majority-owned subsidiary of Sumitomo Mitsui Banking Corporation (SMBC) which is ultimately wholly owned by Sumitomo Mitsui Financial Group (SMFG), a Japanese corporation.
-SMBC Americas Holdings, Inc. (SMBC AH or Parent), a wholly owned U.S. subsidiary of SMBC, owns 80% of each of the outstanding Class A, Class B and Class C common stock, and SMBC Nikko Securities, Inc. (SMBC-Nikko) owns 20% of each of the outstanding Class A, Class B and Class C common stock.
-Refer to Note 10, Stock Rights and Privileges.
+SMBC Americas Holdings, Inc. (SMBC AH or Parent), a wholly owned U.S. subsidiary of SMBC, owns 80% of each of the outstanding Class A, Class B and Class C common stock, and SMBC Nikko Securities, Inc. (SMBC-Nikko) owns 20% of each of the outstanding Class A, Class B and Class A, Class B and Class C common stock.
+Refer to Note 9, Stock Rights and Privileges.

 On June 1, 2018, SMBC Nikko Securities Canada, Ltd. (Nikko Canada) was incorporated in British Columbia, Canada as a wholly-owned subsidiary of the Company.
 Nikko Canada is established to underwrite and privately place Canadian securities on an economics only basis.
 Similar to the Company, Nikko Canada will not receive or maintain any customer funds or securities.
-Nikko Canada is a member of FINRA, as a broker dealer, the Ontario Securities Commission, and the Investment Industry Regulatory Organization of Canada (IIROC), the Canadian national self-regulatory organization, as an investment dealer and is therefore subject to the rules and regulations of all.
+Nikko Canada is a member of FINRA, as a broker dealer, the Ontario Securities Commission, and the Canadian Investment Regulatory Organization (CIRO), the Canadian national self-regulatory organization, as an investment dealer and is therefore subject to the rules and regulations of all.